shanecoen/code-institute-portfolio-1/README.md

 * Incorporate a shop section into the website where customers could purchase supplies for their upcoming trips and treks.

-* Introduce a blog section where tips would be given for futre trekkers about how to prepare for treks, what they need etc. This blog would be an essential guide for all website users.
+* Introduce a blog section where tips would be given for future trekkers about how to prepare for treks, what they need etc. This blog would be an essential guide for all website users.

 <br>